 Paws for Assistance Dog Training is a Melbourne, Victoria based coaching service for adults diagnosed with a disability aiming to train their own dog to Public Access Test (PAT) standard under the Guide, Hearing and Assistance Dogs Act, 2009 (Queensland Government) model.

 Learn more about the GHAD PAT at https://www.qld.gov.au/disability/out-and-about/ghad/certification-public-access-test

 Paws for Assistance Dog Training (PADT) uses reward based training methods.
 Training a suitable adult dog to PAT standard takes approximately 6-18months depending on the handler (owner) and their dog.
 Training a suitable puppy will take approximately 2 years.

 The handler will learn a step-by-step process to train their dog for specific tasks.
-You will also learn the theory that underpins dog learning and behaviours is learnt throughout the training process.
+Theory that underpins dog learning and behaviours is learnt throughout the training process.

 PADT also offer one-on-one obedience training for pet-dog owners.
 Contact us to find out more.